Thanks for visiting 🙂

 Many knitters swear by particular brands and will only use those.

-Often this is due to trying out a number of different knitting needles and finding what suits them best.
+Often this is due to trying out many different knitting needles and finding what suits them best.

-Over a period of time, this can be a costly exercise but if you do heaps of knitting, anything that makes your efforts easier and quicker, you can justify the spending.
+Over a period, this can be a costly exercise but if you do heaps of knitting, anything that makes your efforts easier and quicker, you can justify the spending.

 There are many types of knitting needles.